Earl Shapiro Hall (N3–2)

 Nurses are on site at both Earl Shapiro Hall and the Historic Campus from 7:30 a.m.–6 p.m., whenever school is in session.
 (Summer hours: 8 a.m.–3:30 p.m.)

-**New for Summer 2015--Earl Shapiro Hall is now a PEANUT and TREE NUT RESTRICTED BUILDING!** Please refrain from sending any foods containing peanuts or tree nuts (listed on ingredient list).
+**New for the 2015-2016 school year--Earl Shapiro Hall is now a PEANUT and TREE NUT RESTRICTED BUILDING!** Please refrain from sending any foods containing peanuts or tree nuts (listed on ingredient list).

 Please contact the Nurse's Office with questions